anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 |===============
 {: #eppfigure2 title='Additional endpoints on the registrar' }

-For authentication to the domain registrar, the registrar-agent uses its EE (RegAgt) certificate.
+For authentication to the domain registrar, the Registrar-Agent uses its EE (RegAgt) certificate.
-The provisioning of the registrar-agent LDevID is out of scope for this document, but may be done in advance using a separate BRSKI run or by other means like configuration.
+The provisioning of the Registrar-Agent LDevID is out of scope for this document, but may be done in advance using a separate BRSKI run or by other means like configuration.
-It is recommended to use short lived registrar-agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.
+It is recommended to use short lived Registrar-Agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.

-The registrar-agent will use its EE certificate when establishing a TLS session with the domain registrar for TLS client authentication.
+The Registrar-Agent will use its EE certificate when establishing a TLS session with the domain registrar for TLS client authentication.
 The EE (RegAgt) certificate MUST include a SubjectKeyIdentifier (SKID), which is used as reference in the context of an agent-signed-data object as defined in {{exchanges_uc2_1}}.
 Note that this is an additional requirement for issuing the certificate, as {{IEEE-802.1AR}} only requires the SKID to be included for intermediate CA certificates.
 {{RFC8995}} makes a similar requirement.
 In BRSKI-PRM, the SKID is used in favor of providing the complete EE (RegAgt) certificate to accommodate also constraint environments and reduce bandwidth needed for communication with the pledge.
 In addition, it follows the recommendation from BRSKI to use SKID in favor of a certificate fingerprint to avoid additional computations.

-Using an LDevID for TLS client authentication of the registrar-agent is a deviation from {{RFC8995}}, in which the pledge's IDevID credential is used to perform TLS client authentication.
+Using an LDevID for TLS client authentication of the Registrar-Agent is a deviation from {{RFC8995}}, in which the pledge's IDevID credential is used to perform TLS client authentication.
-The use of the EE (RegAgt) certificate allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a registrar-agent and to adopt different internal handling accordingly.
+The use of the EE (RegAgt) certificate allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a Registrar-Agent and to adopt different internal handling accordingly.
-If a registrar detects a request that originates from a registrar-agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.
+If a registrar detects a request that originates from a Registrar-Agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.
 This may be supported by a specific naming in the SAN (subject alternative name) component of the EE (RegAgt) certificate.
-Alternatively, the domain may feature a CA specifically for issuing registrar-agent LDevID certificates.
+Alternatively, the domain may feature a CA specifically for issuing Registrar-Agent LDevID certificates.
-This allows the registrar to detect registrar-agents based on the issuing CA.
+This allows the registrar to detect Registrar-Agents based on the issuing CA.

 As BRSKI-PRM uses authenticated self-contained data objects between the pledge and the domain registrar, the binding of the pledge identity to the requests is provided by the data object signature employing the pledge's IDevID.
 The objects exchanged between the pledge and the domain registrar used in the context of this specifications are JOSE objects.

-In addition to the EE (RegAgt) certificate, the registrar-agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.
+In addition to the EE (RegAgt) certificate, the Registrar-Agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.
-This is necessary to allow the discovery of pledge(s) by the registrar-agent using DNS-SD with mDNS (see {{discovery_uc2_ppa}})
+This is necessary to allow the discovery of pledge(s) by the Registrar-Agent using DNS-SD with mDNS (see {{discovery_uc2_ppa}})
-The list may be provided by prior administrative means or the registrar agent may get the information via an interaction with the pledge.
+The list may be provided by prior administrative means or the Registrar-Agent may get the information via an interaction with the pledge.
 For instance, {{RFC9238}} describes scanning of a QR code, the product-serial-number would be initialized from the 12N B005 Product Serial Number.

 According to {{RFC8995}} section 5.3, the domain registrar performs the pledge authorization for bootstrapping within his domain based on the pledge voucher-request object.
 This behavior is retained also in BRSKI-PRM.

-The following information MUST be available at the registrar-agent before interaction with a pledge:
+The following information MUST be available at the Registrar-Agent before interaction with a pledge:

 * EE (RegAgt) certificate and corresponding private key: own operational key pair (to sign agent-signed-data).

 * Registrar EE certificate: certificate of the domain registrar (to be provided to the pledge).

-* Serial-number(s): product-serial-number(s) of pledge(s) to be bootstrapped (to query discover specific pledges based on the serial number).
+* Serial-number(s): product-serial-number(s) of pledge(s) to be bootstrapped (to query discovery of specific pledges based on the product-serial-number).

 ### Discovery of Registrar by Registrar-Agent {#discovery_uc2_reg}

-As a registrar-agent acts as representative of the domain registrar towards the pledge or may even be collocated with the domain registrar, a separate discovery of the registrar is likely not needed as registrar-agent and registrar are domain components and have a trust relation.
+As a Registrar-Agent acts as representative of the domain registrar towards the pledge or may even be collocated with the domain registrar, a separate discovery of the registrar is likely not needed as Registrar-Agent and registrar are domain components and have a trust relation.
-Moreover, other communication (not part of this document) between the registrar-agent and the registrar is assumed, e.g., to exchange information about serial numbers of pledges to be discovered as outlined in {{arch_nomadic}}.
+Moreover, other communication (not part of this document) between the Registrar-Agent and the registrar is assumed, e.g., to exchange information about product-serial-number(s) of pledges to be discovered as outlined in {{arch_nomadic}}.
 Moreover, as the standard discovery described in section 4 and the appendix A.2 of {{RFC8995}} does not support  of registrars with an enhanced feature set (like the support of BRSKI-PRM), this standard discovery is not applicable.

 As a more general solution, the BRSKI discovery mechanism can be extended to provide upfront information on the capabilities of registrars, such as the mode of operation (pledge-responder-mode or registrar-responder-mode).